raissalst/hamburgerapp/README.md

 </p>

 <p align = "justify">
 :dart: The main goal of this application was to practice TypeScript language as well as sorted libs and tools, such as Material UI, styled components, react-hook-form, react-hot-toast, among others.
+Also work on back end skills through the fake-API using JSON-Server (https://github.com/raissalst/hamburgerapi).
 </p>